GDQuest/website/content/docs/documentation/power-sequencer/_index.md

 Whether you want to contribute code, help with testing, design, user interface, tutorials, or communication, **all contributors are welcome**!

-You can come and chat with us on [GDquest's Discord server](https://discordapp.com/invite/KVaCsSP)!
+You can come and chat with us on [GDQuest's Discord server](https://discordapp.com/invite/KVaCsSP)!

 See our [Contributor's Guidelines](http://gdquest.com/open-source/contributing-guidelines/) to learn about how to contribute efficiently to Free Software.
 If you're a developer, check our [Blender Python best practices](https://www.gdquest.com/open-source/guidelines/blender-python/).
 They can help you avoid programming issues.

-Then, join the discussion in the [issues tab](https://github.com/GDquest/Blender-power-sequencer/issues) anytime!
+Then, join the discussion in the [issues tab](https://github.com/GDQuest/Blender-power-sequencer/issues) anytime!

 ## Other add-ons ##